andywer/threads.js/docs/usage.md

 ```

 Note that `pool.queue()` will schedule a task to be run in a deferred way.
 It might execute straight away or it might take a while until a new worker thread becomes available.

+When a pool worker finishes a job, the next pool job is de-queued (that is the function you passed to `pool.queue()`).
+It is called with the worker as the first argument.
+The job function is supposed to return a promise - when this promise resolves, the job is considered done and the next job is de-queued and dispatched to the worker.

 The promise returned by `pool.completed()` will resolve once the scheduled callbacks have been executed and completed.
 A failing job will also make the promise reject.